onestardao/WFGY/TensionUniverse/EventHorizon/README.md

 ---

+<a id="how-to-start"></a>

 ## How to start

 If you only do three things:

 1. Read the everyday explanation of tension above.
+2. Boot the TXT, choose the guided demo and ask three questions that actually matter to you.
-2. Open one problem from a domain you know and one you do not.
-3. Check whether the same structure survives both without definition drift.
+3. Open one S problem from a domain you know and one you do not, and check whether the same structure survives both without definition drift.

-If that feels coherent, you are already the intended audience.
+If that feels coherent and the answers feel different from your usual chats, you are already the intended audience.

 ---

+<a id="how-to-read-a-single-s-problem-page"></a>

 ## How to read a single S problem page